-To incentivize women’s employment in the formal sector and augment their home salary.
-The government of India reduced the contribution of women to this 24% to 8% for the first three years of their employment in the budget of 2018.
-The lock-in period of this scheme is until you retire or resign.
+The employee needs to contribute 12% and the employer contributes another 12% of the salary, which gets further divided into EPS and EPF.
+To incentivise women’s employment in the formal sector and augment their home salary, the Government of India reduced the contribution of women to 8% for the first three years of their employment in the Budget of 2018.

 Also Read: How much of your salary should you save?

 With a lifetime’s worth of savings in your EPF account, you may think that you will have a smooth retirement life.
 However, funding your expenses after retirement can be a tricky affair, especially if you just have a corpus and are not utilising it to generate a safe and stable income inflow.

 Investing in your EPF savings is one way to generate an income even after you stop earning.
 Here is how to use EPF money to invest in other schemes after retirement:

 The Senior Citizens Savings Scheme is specifically designed for retired individuals.
 It offers an interest rate of 8.2% with a five-year lock-in period.
 The investment amount can range from ₹1,000 to ₹30 lakhs.
 This investment avenue is safe from market changes and thus is safe.
 In addition, it has backing from the Government of India, ascertaining its authenticity.

 A fixed deposit is one of the most popular investment options for saving as interest rates remain unaffected by market fluctuations, resulting in assured returns.
 Additionally, you can choose from multiple payout options to inject cash inflow as per your requirements.
 The interest rate of FD varies depending on the issuer.
 Tax-saving fixed deposits have a lock-in period of 5 years.
 The minimum amount to make a bank FD can be as low as ₹1,000.